subgraph/paxrat/README.md

 paxrat is a utility to set PaX flags on a set of binaries.

 Subgraph OS uses paxrat to maintain the PaX flags while running in installed and live mode.
 It should also work out of the box on other Debian-based operating systems.
-Other Linux variants have not tested but in theory it should also work provided the paths in the config file are correct (as well as the hard-coded path to the `paxctl` binary).
+Other Linux variants have not been tested but in theory it should also work provided the paths in the config file are correct (as well as the hard-coded path to the `paxctl` binary).

 ## Use cases